Difference Between Agile vs Scrum vs Waterfall

 - The main focus is Technical excellence.

-Major principles of scrum manifesto
+Major Principles of the scrum manifesto

-- Time-boxing: This describes the role of time in a scrum, and manages time elements effectively.
+- Time-boxing: This describes the role of time in a scrum and manages time elements effectively.
 Time-boxed elements in Scrum include Daily Standup Meetings, Sprints, Sprint Review Meetings, and Sprint Planning Meetings.

 Advantages of the waterfall model